ikabelerma/XlsxLibrary/README.rst

     pip install openpyxl

-Just import XlsLibrary as a normal user library in your project.
+Just import XlsxLibrary as a normal user library in your project.
 More information on importing user libraries in the `Robot Framework User Guide`_.

 ::